skn0012/cse15l-lab-reports/week-5-lab-report.md

 * I have chosen the command grep.

 1. **grep 'string' filename**.
-It searches a specific file that the user inputs for the exact string the user wants (ex. only searches for "Lucayans", not "lucayans").
+This searches a specific file that the user inputs for the exact string the user wants (ex. only searches for "Lucayans", not "lucayans").
 It's useful for searching for a specific string in a specific file.
 ```
 grep "Lucayans" written_2/travel_guides/berlitz2/Bahamas-History.txt